Ramona's Cuisine

 • 3-4 drops Worcester sauce

-• 1 tbsp Tamari sauce (to marinate the meat)
+• 1 tablespoon Tamari sauce (to marinate the meat)

 Metric - US Imperial